 Androscoggin Press is a small independent publisher of fiction and nonfiction books.
-Located in Southern Maine, our book list currently includes memoir, mysteries and children's stories.
+Located in Southern Maine, our book list currently includes memoir, mysteries, biography and children's stories.
 We plan to expand the list with more to come.

 Maude sat under a roof of green branches.
 It was cold now and it was getting dark.
 She shivered and wrapped her arms around her knees.
 She had heard that a girl could get lost in the woods and never find her way home again.
 She began to cry.
 Her bursts of sobs sounded like bird chirps in the snow-quiet woods.
 She wanted her Mother.

 “I have to be brave,” she said.
 “I just have to.”

 Cynthia Fraser Graves, Writer